Select Page

 We have a solution.
 Increase the size of the nasal airway.
 The size of the nose bone can be increased with an orthodontic appliance called a palatal expander.
 Palatal expanders stimulate the roof of the mouth to grow wider.
 The roof of the mouth, aka the palate, is same bone as the nose.
 But be careful, because not all expanders will solve nasal resistance and airway problems.

-Contact Dr. Adams for a complimentary appliance consultation
+Contact Dr. Adams for an appliance consultation to stop mouth breathing.

 How to Stop Mouth Breathing Video